Discriminación por edad: Legislación estatal

 Arkansas

-Minimum of 9 employees to file under state law.
+Minimum of 9 employees for public employers to file under state law.

 California